Less Than Lethal Force

 You came to see the glamorous photos of pepper spray.
 I got you, here’s myself, Mike The Cop, and Donut Operator after we been sprayed.

-From the video I linked where Mike The Cop takes a blast of pepper spray and chugs a beer with Officer Daniels.
+From a video where Mike The Cop takes a blast of pepper spray and chugs a beer with Officer Daniels.
 Link to the shirt is also at the end of the article.

-That last picture is me, after being exposed to the Fox Mean Green.
-I had just come off of working 3rd shift (10pm to 6am).
+That last picture is me (age 23?
+24?), my very first time being exposed to the Fox Mean Green.
+I had just come off of working 3rd shift.
 I showed up to the course at a security academy on 36 hours of no sleep, to learn the secondary instructor had to flake at the last minute because his wife went into labor.
 So, I helped train a PPO officer there in various force on force scenarios where I got to play the bad guy.
-Because I was so hazy from the lack of sleep and exerting myself, also getting wailed on a bunch by the PPO officer, I forgot to take my contacts out before getting sprayed.
+Because I was so hazy from the lack of sleep and exerting myself, also getting wailed on a bunch by the PPO officer, I forgot to take my contact lenses out before getting sprayed.
 The result was the spray melting to my contact lenses and constantly re-exposing my eyes to it.
 The problem was that my eyelids swelled up enough that I couldn’t take the contacts out and had to wait until I was able to.
 Longest 5 minutes of my life.

 Baton (or other bludgeoning weapon)